 List of Routes, Suggested Combinations and links to download GPS-type files

-The brochure for the 2017 Icicle Metric is available for download.
+The 2017 major event brochure is available for download.

 A Brief History of the WCBC Icicle Ride Written by Carol Ireland